Mỹ Tho: Transportation

 By river, there are many short boat trips to various islands, Bến Tre, and floating markets in the surrounding areas.
 It also has overnight long boats to Châu Đốc and Long Xuyên.

+In terms of air travel, the nearest domestic and international airport is Hồ Chí Minh City's Tan Son Nhat International Airport which is located 71 km north east of Mỹ Tho.

 Climate

 Tourism

 Vĩnh Tràng Temple, Cao Dai Temple, Dong Tam Snake Farm.
 There are four islands in the Tien River between Mỹ Tho and Bến Tre: Dragon (Con Rong), Tortoise (Con Qui), Phoenix (Con Phung) and Unicorn (Con Lan) Islands.

 The Mekong Delta is considered to be the "rice basket of Vietnam", contributing more than half of the nation's rice production.
 Mỹ Tho is well known as floating markets, where people sell and buy things on the river, as well as Ben Tam Ngua and Mỹ Thuận market.

 Education

 Mỹ Tho was the first town in southern Vietnam to have a high school.
 The Collège de Mỹ Tho, opened in March 1879, is now called Nguyễn Đình Chiểu High School.
 It was one of the first schools Vietnam had, and even now is still known for its education quality among Southern schools.

 Later, another school called "School for Gifted Students of Tien Giang" opened in Mỹ Tho city.
 Though the total area is very limited compared to other schools in the province, the quality of education there is usually considered one of the best.
 The curriculum they use is modified so that students usually learn more of their core subjects than in other schools.
-For instance, students from a Math class do all the required materials like any other classes, more of Chemistry, Biology, and Physics because they are in the Natural Science block, and a lot more of Math.
+For instance, students from a Math class do all the required materials like any other classes, but more of Chemistry, Biology, and Physics because they are in the Natural Science block, and a lot more of Math.
 Preparation for national exams and entrance examination to the university are prioritized there.

-Schools in Mỹ Tho are named with famous Vietnamese writers, poets, and national heroes such as Nguyễn Trãi, Thu Khoa Huan is also known as Nguyen Huu Huan, Xuân Diệu, Lê Ngọc Hân, Nguyễn Đình Chiểu, Trần Hưng Đạo.
+Schools in Mỹ Tho are named after famous Vietnamese writers, poets, and national heroes such as Nguyễn Trãi, Thu Khoa Huan is also known as Nguyen Huu Huan, Xuân Diệu, Lê Ngọc Hân, Nguyễn Đình Chiểu, Trần Hưng Đạo.

-Tiền Giang College which became Tiền Giang University in 2005 is also located at Mỹ Tho.
+Tiền Giang College which was promoted to Tiền Giang University in 2005 is also located at Mỹ Tho.